Reasons why top talent want to work in the agricultural space

 Agriculture is a fast-evolving sector: The agricultural sector in Nigeria is booming, with high-tech innovations coming to play and redefining the traditional idea of what agriculture has been.
 Top talents want to be associated with growth and diversity; they want to be in a sector that allows for innovation whilst making major impact and influence, they want to see results.

-As a top talent considering a sector to settle in, the agricultural sector allows you the flexibility of showcasing and developing your strengths, and guess what, you do not need prior experience in farming!
+As a top talent considering a sector to settle in, the agricultural sector allows you the flexibility of showcasing and developing your strengths, and guess what, you do not need prior experience of farming in Nigeria or anywhere in the world!

 Source for statistics: https://www.pwc.com/ng/en/assets/pdf/afcfta-agribusiness-current-state-nigeria-agriculture-sector.pdf